 Take Action

-Reach out to state legislators aka state senators and state representatives in your own state.
-Not congresspeople in Washington.
+Reach out to state legislators aka state senators and state representatives in your own state, not congresspeople in Washington.
+You are not writing to your U.S. Congressman or U.S. Senator.
+Write to the people who serve in your state capitol.

 Possibly your state's judiciary committee or constitutional affairs committee, bbut any member can introduce a resolution, and any member can vote on it.
 Contact them all!